 And still others say that they aren’t anything at all, apart from random brain impulses that are ignited when our brains finally enter that ultimate REM sleep state, when we come as close as possible to separating ourselves from the reality that is our everyday lives.

 In short, who the hell really knows?
 Dreams are a mystery.
 And, it is perhaps because they are such a mystery, that they were a constant theme during our initial collaborations with the participating youth.
-Time and time again, just about every youth we initially worked with during those collaborations would reference dreams as part of their story or character ideas.
+Time and time again, just about every youth we initially worked with during those early collaborations would reference dreams as part of their story or character ideas.
 No other theme was as prevalent.

 It was in that context that I would begin to think perhaps there was a way to use the mystery of dreams to connect each of these youths’ seemingly disparate ideas into one common narrative?
 And by doing so, maybe create a storyline that we could continue to build upon with other youth?